JeppeSRC/FuckMake/README.md

 -   `Action` Same as [ExecuteList](#executelist)
 -   `Files` Same as [ExecuteList](#executelist)
 -   `OutDir` Same as [ExecuteList](#executelist)

-`Files` and `OutDir` are optional and may be left blank, if left blank files in the curret directory will be used as input files and the current directory will be used as output directory.

 Same as [ExecuteList](#executelist) except that it's only executed once and `%Input` will be a list of `Files` separated by spaces.